srg-imperial/diffanalyze/README.md

 ### Updated functions
 Sample usage:
 ```
+./diffanalyze.py https://git.savannah.gnu.org/git/findutils.git --revision HEAD --print-mode full
+# Show last 4 patches
-./diffanalyze.py https://git.savannah.gnu.org/git/findutils.git -hash HEAD --print-mode full
+./diffanalyze.py https://git.savannah.gnu.org/git/findutils.git --revision HEAD --range HEAD~4 --print-mode full

 ```

 The first argument is always required: it is the URL of the repo that is to be queried

 Optional arguments:
-- `-hash HASH` - this is the patch commit hash we are interested in; the script will compare this revision to the previos one and output the patch updates.
+- `--revision HASH` - this is the patch commit hash we are interested in; the script will compare this revision to the previos one and output the patch updates.
 It supports normal git revision features: `HEAD~`, `HEAD^3`, `ba6be28~2`, etc.
 - `--print-mode` - has 3 possible values: *full*, *simple*, *only-fn*.
     - `full` - prints a human readable version, including the updated function name, source file, and newly added lines
     - `simple` - outputs the source file name and source code line number, for each newly added line in the patch
     - `only-fn` - outputs only the names of the functions that were updated in the patch, one per line
 - `--verbose` - prints some additional information about what the script is doing (repo already cloned, current commit, etc.)
-- `--cache, -c` - doesn't delete the cloned repository after the script finishes - useful if you want to avoid cloning each time
 - `--rangeInt, -ri N` - Looks at N patches, starting from `HASH` (directions is newer -> older commits)
 - `--range, -rh INIT_HASH` - Looks at patches between `HASH` (newest) and `INIT_HASH` (oldest) (inclusive, directions is newer -> older commits)